-- As part of our mid- to long-term renewable raw material development efforts, we have been exploring advanced, sustainable agricultural concepts that do not create additional demand for agricultural land.
+- As part of our mid- to long-term renewable raw material development efforts, we have been exploring advanced, sustainable agricultural concepts that minimize demand for additional agricultural land.

-- These advanced agricultural concepts include,e.g. “winter cropping” (i.e. using the full potential of agricultural land to cultivate additional crops without replacing the main crop cultivated on the same land during other seasons), “silvopasture” (e.g. cultivating crops on pasture land alongside cattle), or cultivating crops on severely degraded or abandoned land.
+- These advanced agricultural concepts include, e.g. “intermediate cropping” (i.e. using the full potential of agricultural land to cultivate additional crops without replacing the main crop cultivated on the same land during other seasons), agroforestry and “silvopasture” (e.g. cultivating crops on pasture between tree rows alongside cattle on marginal lands), among others.

 Municipal solid waste